OSVVM/OSVVM-Scripts/README.rst

 - StartUp.tcl
    - StartUp script for running ActiveHDL, GHDL, Mentor, RivieraPro, and VSimSA (ActiveHDL)
-   - Detects the simulator running and calls the VendorScript_vendor-name.tcl.
+   - Detects the simulator running and calls StartUpShared.tcl

-     Also calls OsvvmProjectScripts.tcl and OsvvmScriptDefaults.tcl
+- StartGHDL.tcl
+   - Version of StartUp.tcl that is specific to GHDL

+- StartNVC.tcl
+   - Version of StartUp.tcl that is specific to NVC

 - StartVCS.tcl
-   - StartUp script for Synopsys VCS.
-Does what StartUp.tcl does except is specific to VCS
+   - Version of StartUp.tcl that is specific to VCS

 - StartXcelium.tcl
-   - StartUp script for Cadence Xcelium.
-Does what StartUp.tcl does except is specific to Xcelium
+   - Version of StartUp.tcl that is specific to Xcelium

 - StartXSIM.tcl
-   - StartUp script for Xilinx XSIM.
-Does what StartUp.tcl does except is specific to Xsim
+   - Version of StartUp.tcl that is specific to Xsim
    - Note, XSIM is currently a alpha level, experimental release.

 - OsvvmProjectScripts.tcl